Val Gardena vs Cortina: Where to stay?

 Most people already lean one way after this question:

-Val Gardena works best if what you want is smooth days, not heroic ones.
+Val Gardena works best if what you want is smooth days.

 You like knowing you can get to great trails and lifts without getting in the car every morning.
 You prefer compact villages where walking to dinner feels normal.
-You want logistics that make sense at a glance, not something you have to negotiate every night.
+You want logistics that make sense at a glance, not something you have to work through every night.

 The key difference is this: the reward scales with you.